introduction: how can we embrace sustainability in pottery, and what makes reclaiming clay a vital practice for eco-friendly pottery enthusiasts?

 4. mixing the reclaimed clay: after the clay has absorbed enough water, use a mixer to get the rehydrated clay as close to a homogenous consistency as you can.

-5. drying: the next step is to lay out for drying on a plasterboard or a standard, white drywall patch. both are excellent for this purpose because they absorb excess moisture evenly, helping the clay reach the right consistency for throwing.
+5. drying: the next step is to lay out for drying on a plasterboard or a standard, white drywall patch. both are excellent for this purpose because they absorb excess moisture evenly, helping the clay reach the right consistency for throwing. if you have a larger amount of reclaim clay than will fit on a plasterboard, bed sheets or pillowcases are a great option.

 6. spreading the clay: spread the wet clay evenly across the surface of the plasterboard. the thickness of the layer should be consistent to ensure uniform drying.